thyph3r/wifi-rc-car/README.md

-# wifi-rc-car
+# wifi_rc_car
-A project using NodeMCU motor shield to convert a RC car to have WiFi controls.
+A project using NodeMCU ESP8266 & NodeMCU motor shield to convert a RC car to have WiFi controls.
 One really simple way of adding WiFi controls to any rc car.
 Built using an ESP8266 and is controlled using a webpage hosted on the ESP8266 board.

 *******************************
 Note: Replace **SSID** and **Password** in file MotorWeb.ino